MFR6340/theenglishextension.org/resources/Lexile measures.md

 There are a variety of quantitative approaches to determine the reading level of a book, including Guided Reading Levels, Accelerated Reader, Developmental Reading Assessment, and Lexile measures.

 We have chosen to use Lexile measures to quantify the books here.
-Lexile measures are used throughas there are over 100 million books and reading materials which have been measured using this leveling system.
+Lexile measures are one of the most comprehensive systems in use, with over 100 million books and reading materials measured using this leveling system.

 It also assigns a level to many books and other reading materials, so that students, parents and teachers can find appropriate books at their reading levels.